 Georgia Teen Institute is a program of Gwinnett United in Drug Education, Inc. (GUIDE).
 GUIDE’s Associate Executive Director, Mary Kate Chapman, is responsible for GTI, and she can be reached at firstname.lastname@example.org.

-GTI has a Leadership Team who works year-round to plan and implement the program.
+GTI has a team of coordinators who work year-round to plan and implement the program.

-- Paula Andrews-Wilson: Staff Training & Support – Young Adult Staff
+- Youth & Young Adult Staff Liaison: Paula Andrews-Wilson

 Georgia Teen Institute Seasonal Staff